Exploring North America’s Most Stunning Paddle Board Destinations

 Spring is the perfect time to start digging out those weeds and prepping for a beautiful flower or vegetable garden that extends all summer long.

 How can you get started?
 Add seeds to your next grocery list (even better have them delivered!) and allocate a section of your yard to your new garden.
-Here is a list of things you can grow quickly during your quarantine!

 Are your kids getting antsy indoors?
 Missing that camping trip you had planned?
 One great way to bring the outdoors to them is to take a camping trip to the back yard!
 You may not get the full experience, but you can still make it a memory of a lifetime.
 Pack up everything you need to spend the night (or weekend!) outdoors, set up tents, hammocks, camp chairs and a fire (if it’s allowed in your neighborhood), tell stories, and sleep under the stars.